DLC For ARMA 3

 ARMA 3 is an absolute beast of a game that rivals similar titles such as Battlefield, Squad and other members of the ARMA franchise.

 The developers have made an amazing attempt to keep the 3rd installment of the ARMA series alive by releasing periodical updates that massively enhance or alter the game.

-This new downloadable content (DLC) comes in different flavours and adds new maps, weapons/items and missions.
+This new downloadable content (DLC) comes in different flavors and adds new maps, weapons/items and missions.

-The developers have released DLC in the past that range from completely changing the theme of the game all the way to adding a few specialised vehicles to it.
+The developers have released DLC in the past that range from completely changing the theme of the game all the way to adding a few specialized vehicles to it.